Fallopian tube obstruction

-Fallopian tube obstruction, also known as fallopian tube occlusion is a major cause of female infertility.
+Fallopian tube obstruction, also known as fallopian tube occlusion, is a major cause of female infertility.
 Blocked fallopian tubes are unable to let the ovum and the sperm converge, thus making fertilization impossible.
-Fallopian tubes are also known as oviducts, uterine tubes, and salpinges (singular salpinx).

 Types

 Approximately 20% of female infertility can be attributed to tubal causes.
-Distal tubal obstruction (affecting the distal tubal opening (towards the ovary) is typically associated with hydrosalpinx formation and often caused by Chlamydia trachomatis.
+Distal tubal obstruction (affecting the distal tubal opening (towards the ovary)) is typically associated with hydrosalpinx formation and often caused by Chlamydia trachomatis.
 Pelvic adhesions may be associated with such an infection.
 In less severe forms, the fimbriae may be agglutinated and damaged, but some patency may still be preserved.
 Midsegment tubal obstruction can be due to tubal ligation procedures as that part of the tube is a common target of sterilization interventions.
 Proximal tubal obstruction can occur after infection such as a septic abortion.

 Causes

 Most commonly a tube may be obstructed due to infection such as pelvic inflammatory disease (PID).
 The rate of tubal infertility has been reported to be 12% after one, 23% after two, and 53% after three episodes of PID.
-The Fallopian tubes may also be occluded or disabled by endometritis, infections after childbirth and intra-abdominal infections including appendicitis and peritonitis.
+The fallopian tubes may also be occluded or disabled by endometritis, infections after childbirth and intra-abdominal infections including appendicitis and peritonitis.
 The formation of adhesions may not necessarily block a fallopian tube, but render it dysfunctional by distorting or separating it from the ovary.
 It has been reported that women with distal tubal occlusion have a higher rate of HIV infection.

 Fallopian tubes may be blocked as a method of contraception.
 In these situations tubes tend to be healthy and typically patients requesting the procedure had children.
 Tubal ligation is considered a permanent procedure.